To qualify for EPI|Lifestyle 2022 Scientific Sessions awards, you must meet the following deadlines:

-- Candidate's grounds for eligibility, including verification that he or she is part of a minority group as defined by the NIH and identification of the candidate's specific minority status
+- Candidate's grounds for eligibility, including verification that he or she is part of a underrepresented racial and ethnic group as defined by the NIH and identification of the candidate's specific underrepresented racial and ethnic group.

 - Candidate's key accomplishments to date (or other forms of demonstrated excellence and recognition in the case of very junior trainees)